 CTO of the Year 2019 - celebrating technology excellence at mobile network operators

 Since launching six years ago, Mobile Europe’s CTO of the Year award has quickly established itself as an essential part of the European telecoms industry.
-This year's awards are now open for entry and will celebrate the achievements of operators across Europe, from the largest Groups with strategies that straddle several time zones, to regional players making the most of their agile size.
+The awards celebrate the achievements of operators across Europe, from the largest Groups with strategies that straddle several time zones, to regional players making the most of their agile size.
 Coupled with these awards is a must-attend roundtable, where CTOs from across the continent discuss the burning issues affecting them and their organisations.

 Group CTO of the Year 2018 – Johan Wilbergh, Vodafone

 Wibergh was lauded for leading Vodafone's extensive 5G innovation strategy, which has spanned its different markets across Europe.
 The judging panel also noted his influence in steering the agenda of the Next Generation Mobile Network Alliance as its Chairman and focus on improving the performance of Vodafone's networks worldwide.

 Regional CTO of the Year 2018 – Gediz Sezgin, Turkcell

 Gediz Sezgin was singled out by the judging panel for juggling numerous innovative projects.
 Sezgin has worked on a nationally produced base station, worked extensively on virtualisation projects and led a shift in the operator's strategy from a conventional communication service provider to digital service provider

 Group CTO of the Year 2017 – Yogesh Malik, VEON